-There are places online where you can compare notes with other litigants in person - Valla has set up a community of litigants in person that you can join for free, and the Access to Justice foundation has many types of support for litigants in person.
+There are places online where you can compare notes with other litigants in person - Valla has set up a community of litigants in person that you can join for free as well as ongoing monthly support group meetings, and the Access to Justice foundation has many types of support for litigants in person.
 You are not alone in this!

 Finally, when you settle or your case is resolved, you may have a feeling of anticlimax - very few cases finish with a heartfelt apology from the employer that acknowledges the hurt and anguish that you had to go through.
 Even a judgment in your favour might be delivered in cold, legal language that can take some time to sink in.
 It’s okay to have an emotional need for validation and to feel a bit cold from the official outcomes - you can still reach out to your community or friends and family to help you work through the outcome of the case and get some of that closure that you need.

 Stay on top of your case